adarshpastakia/aurelia-ui-framework/README.md

   yarn link aurelia-ui-framework
   ```

-> NOTE: Ensue that the `auf-utility-library` module dependency is also added
+> NOTE: Ensure that the `auf-utility-library` module dependency is also added

 ### Running The Demo Application